-Today, despite the development of the international refugee protection system through the adoption of a number of international 11and regional instruments, 12 obtaining asylum in a number of countries is becoming increasingly difficult.
+Today, despite the development of the international refugee protection system through the adoption of a number of regional and international instruments, obtaining asylum in a number of countries is becoming increasingly difficult.
 While the general idea that persecuted people should be granted asylum is universally recognized, the source of the debate lies in the specific details.
-Against this background, asylum issues are currently regarded as the European Union's (hereafter 'EU') most serious challenge.
+Against this background, asylum issues are currently regarded as the European Union (hereafter 'EU')'s most serious challenge.